vigneshgd/AzDevOps-QualityRelease/README.md

 Make sure `terraform apply` command is successful without any errors.
 Next, delete the resources by running `terraform destroy` so that the infrastructure will be created using Az Pipeline.

-7. Build FakeRestAPI artifact by archiving the entire fakerestapi directory into a zip file and publishing the pipeline artifact to the artifact staging directory.
+7. Build FakeRestAPI artifact by archiving/packaging the fakerestapi directory into a zip file and publish the artifacts to the staging directory.

 8. Deploy FakeRestAPI artifact to the terraform deployed Azure App Service.
 The deployed webapp URL is [https://qualityrelease.azurewebsites.net](https://qualityrelease.azurewebsites.net) where `qualityrelease` is the Azure App Service resource name.

     ![image](https://user-images.githubusercontent.com/52568208/125407181-a13aaf80-e387-11eb-8aa9-867deb64321c.png)

-9. After terraform deployed the virtual machine in Azure Pipelines, we need to manually register such virtual machine in Pipelines --> Environments --> TEST --> Add resource --> Select "Virtual machines" --> Next --> In Operating system, select "Linux".
-Then copy the Registration script, manually ssh login to the virtual machine, paste it in the console and run.
-Such registration script makes the deployed Linux virtual machine an Azure Pipelines agent so Azure Pipelines can run bash commands there.
+9. After creating VM in Azure Pipelines, we must register the VM in Pipelines --> Environments --> TEST --> Add resource --> Select "Virtual machines" --> Next --> In Operating system, select "Linux".

     ![image](https://user-images.githubusercontent.com/52568208/125407432-de06a680-e387-11eb-9130-9cc5258b1069.png)

-    Then Azure Pipelines can run bash commands on the virtual machine deployed by terraform.

 10. [Create an Azure Log Analytics workspace.](https://docs.microsoft.com/en-us/azure/azure-monitor/learn/quick-create-workspace-cli)